 Inolimomab (LEUKOTAC®) development plan

-Already 2,300 patients treated with nolimomab 250 children 280 adult patients in clinical trials > 2,000 patients under Temporary Use Authorisation (upon request from physicians)
+Already 2,300 patients treated with inolimomab until 2020: 250 children 280 adult patients in clinical trials > 2,000 patients under named patient Temporary Authorization for Use (“ATU nominative”), upon request from physicians

 Based on the outcomes of the INO107 Phase III clinical trial (see the poster presented at EBMT2018), notably a significant increase in overall survival at one year (+ 37%) and a significantly more favourable safety profile as compared to the off-label drugs currently used by clinicians, ELSALYS BIOTECH acquired the rights of inolimomab (LEUKOTAC®) in 2017 with the aim to quickly reach the market.

-Considering that patients are currently facing a therapeutic emergency, based on these data and with the full support of many clinicians specialized in this pathology who have already administered inolimomab (LEUKOTAC®), ELSALYS BIOTECH aims at obtaining a conditional marketing authorisation (preceding the full market authorisation when studies are still ongoing or to be completed).
-The Company will also submit a Biologics Licence Application (BLA) in 2020 to the Food and Drugs Administration (FDA) in the United States, where no treatment is currently approved in SR-aGvHD.
+Considering that patients are currently facing a therapeutic emergency, based on these data and with the full support of many clinicians specialized in this pathology who have already administered inolimomab (LEUKOTAC®), ELSALYS BIOTECH aims at obtaining a marketing authorisation (AMM) in Europe by 2022.
+The Company will also submit a Biologics Licence Application (BLA) in 2021 to the Food and Drugs Administration (FDA) in the United States.

 An Investigational New Drug application for a phase 3 study in pediatrics will be filed with the FDA in Q1 2020.

 ElsaLys is currently opening its capital to new investors in order to prepare the commercialization phase of inolimomab (LEUKOTAC®) in Europe.
 ElsaLys is also in discussions with partners for its commercialization in the United States and in China.